Zach-G/MWOMechScraper/README.md

 The sorted .csv files list 'Mechs in descending order for quick and easy comprehension of what 'Mechs that player plays the most.

-MWOMechScraper now also spits out another .csv which contains a list of all 'Mechs you currently own in the format of [Base Mech, Variant, Name, Tonnage, Faction, Weight Class, Number of Equipped Skill Points].
+MWOMechScraper now also spits out another .csv (owned_mechs_SP.csv) which contains a list of all 'Mechs you currently own in the format of [Base Mech, Variant, Name, Tonnage, Faction, Weight Class, Number of Equipped Skill Points].
 The Base 'Mech details the base variant of special chassis variants (E.G., Spider-5D(P) variant's base variant is the Spider-5D).
+The Variant denotes the actual variant of the 'Mech (E.G., SDR-5D(P)).
 The Name is the name that the player has given the 'Mech in the Mechlab.
+The Tonnage is the amount of Tons the 'Mech is.
+The Faction details which faction the 'Mech is (I.E., Clan or Inner Sphere).
+The Weight Class details the size of the 'Mech (Light, Medium, Heavy, Assault).
 The Number of Equipped Skill Points shows how skilled out a 'Mech is.

 No longer are the days of asking players if they own a specific 'Mech, simply point them to this tool and have them send you their owned_mechs_SP.csv.
 Coalesce multiple players owned_mechs_SP.csvs to quickly and efficiently build your teams drop-deck based on what people already own!